On this page

 Which super funds offer indexed investment options?

-Indexed investment options: What’s on offer?
+Indexed investment options in super: What’s on offer?

 1. Pre-mixed investment options

-2. Specific asset classes
+2. Single asset classes

-Who’s offering indexed options?
+Who’s offering indexed investment options?

 Many of the major industry and retail super funds offer both their accumulation and pension members indexed investment options.